How to become an electrologist in Kansas

 The mission of KBOC is to protect the health and safety of the consuming public by licensing qualified individuals and enforcing standards of practice.

 The KBOC applications for professional licensure require verification of graduation from an accred-ited high school or equivalent, a social security card and a US issued photo ID, an attestation

 if applicable to staus of felony convictions & other disciplinay actions as well as verification of training that is acceptable to KBOC and passing the state licensing

 Know the Rules image by Gerd Altmann from Pixabay

 KBOC educational requirements for electrology students are 500 clock hours frrom an approved electrology school OR 1000 clock hours apprenticeship from a KS state licensed electrologist with an KS electrology instructor's license.
 KS does not currently have any in-state electrology schools.
 KBOC traditionally has not accepted online learning hours unless one becomes licensed in another state first.

 Consult with KBOC directly to assure the most up to date electrology licensure infomation before enrolling in an electrology training program

 State License Exams

-Once one has completed electrolsyis training via school program or apprenticeship then one can prepare to pass the written theory exam and the NEW written practical exam (in effect by July 2021) which replaces the in person practical exam.
+Once one has completed electrolsysis training via school program or apprenticeship then one can prepare to pass the written theory exam and the NEW written practical exam (effective July 2021) which replaces the in person practical exam.

 KBOC contracts with the National Testing Network to administer these examinations and provide candidate services for the KBOC.